HMS Whiting (1805): Napoleonic Wars

 In 1805 Whiting was under the command of Lieutenant John Orkney at Halifax on her way to Portsmouth for completion, which took place between 26 April and 19 May 1806.
 Before that, however, at end-September she captured and sent into Bermuda an American vessel from Bordeaux carrying brandy and wine.

 Whiting was commissioned in June 1806 under Lieutenant George Roach for the North Sea.
 However, already on 18 June Whiting, Moucheron, and the hired armed cutter John Bull arrived at Madeira.
 They were to join up with a squadron under Sir John Borlase Warren, and they sailed from Madeira to Join it on 21 June.

 Even so, Whiting was still or again under the command of Orkney when on 29 November she captured the Spanish lugger Felicided.
 Orkney had also destroyed another vessel after transferring a small quantity of hides to the Felicidad.

 On 7 September 1807 Whiting was part of the fleet at the Battle of Copenhagen.

 In January 1808 Lieutenant Henry Wildey assumed command.
-On 30 June Whiting was in attendance when her sister ship Capelin hit the Parquette Rock off Brest, France and sank.
+On 30 June Whiting was in attendance when her sister ship Capelin hit the Parquette Rock off Brest, France, and sank.

 At the beginning of March 1809 Whiting joined the fleet assembling for an attack on the French fleet in the Basque Roads.
-William Congreve, who had arrived with a transport, fitted Whiting and the two the hired armed cutters Nimrod and King George with rockets.
+William Congreve, who had arrived with a transport, fitted Whiting and the two hired armed cutters Nimrod and King George with rockets.
 On 11 April the three vessels took up a position near the Boyart Shoal (see Fort Boyard) while fireships made a night attack on the French ships.
 The next day all three, together with a number of other vessels, opened fire upon the French ships Océan, Régulus, and the frigate Indienne, as those ships lay aground.
 The first two eventually escaped, and the last was one of four eventually destroyed, though by her own crew some days later to avoid capture.
 In 1847 the Admiralty authorized the issuance of the Naval General Service Medal with clasp "Basque Roads 1809" to all surviving British participants in the battle.

 On 13 April Whiting sailed for Portugal.
 For the next few years she sailed in the Channel, to the west, and to the coast of Spain going as far as Cadiz and Gibraltar.
-Wildey was promoted to Commander on 3 May 1810.
+Wildey was promoted to commander on 3 May 1810.

 Whiting sent Mountaineer, Dow, master, into Plymouth, where she arrived on 6 July 1811.
 Mountaineer had been sailing from London to Honduras when she ran into Whiting off Dungeness, carrying away her main mast, and for and mizzen topmast.

 On 20 December 1811 Whiting left Plymouth for Padstow, to assist the gun brig Bloodhound, which had run on shore near there.

 In 1812 Lieutenant Lewis Maxey assumed command of Whiting.
 On 1 May he sailed for the Americas.